Second to none

 Teams of six to eight Jamco Transit Installers regularly and expertly install stunning full-wrap creative on trams that then become visual standouts in this, the biggest streetcar network of any city in the world.

 But getting this work done isn’t just a matter of a team of Signfitters turning up at a tram depot with armfuls of vinyl creative.

 Final installation is always the result of a chain of coordinated, behind-the-scenes administrative steps involving the vetting of creative designs, liaison with Yarra Trams and JCDecaux, and the warehousing and delivery – in full and on-time – of the various panels that comprise tram-wrap creative.
 Also essential is effective personnel assignment, in turn dependent upon thorough permit and induction administration.

 Such preparations begin well before actual install-date, with some steps cyclical and ongoing.
 Completion of all these preparatory steps guarantees Installer safety and compliance; access; vehicle availability; and an error-free installation every time.

 All Installers must be site-inducted, and, to be qualified to work on ladders near power-supplies, must have certification subsequent to completion of Yarra Trams’ “overhead appreciation” induction.
-Jamco also requires and expects every Installer to stringently follow the current APN Safe Work Method Statement specific to Tram Full Wrap installation.
+Jamco also requires and expects every Installer to stringently follow the current JCDecaux Safe Work Method Statement specific to Tram Full Wrap installation.

 Formerly, when aluminium scaffolding was used, every installation necessitated Installers’ on-site liaison with Yarra Trams’ electrical unit in order to isolate the power on a tram before commencement of a wrap installation.
 At the same time, Yarra Trams’ Carlton Control Group would need to attend the depot prior to wrap-installation to issue permits enabling Installers to sign-in and sign-out of a depot made safe by this isolation of the power.